KokotD/TheOdinProject/README.md

 # The Odin Project

-This repository contains my solutions and notes as I work through the [The Odin Project](https://www.theodinproject.com/) web development curriculum.
+This repository contains my solutions and notes as I work through the [The Odin Project](https://www.theodinproject.com/) web development curriculum and learning.

 ## Structure